abhishekarya1/Hash-Define-myNotes/content/spring-boot/deploy.md

 ```

 ### 2. Maven Build Plugin
-Run the below command and Maven build plugin (added by default by Spring Initializr) takes care of layering as in above approach implicitly.
+Use Maven goal `spring-boot:build-image` goal provided by Maven build plugin (added by default by Spring Initializr) takes care of layering as in above approach implicitly.

+This approach **doesn't need a `Dockerfile` to be present** in the app directory, it ignores it if present.
+Since, best practices of creating Spring Boot app images are applied by Maven.

+Specify image name and other properties in `pom.xml` or with mvn command (shown below)
 ```sh
 $ mvn spring-boot:build-image -Dspring-boot.build.image.imageName=abhishekarya1/myapp
 ```